Should I Spay And Neuter My Dog?

 Shelter dogs are the result of poor behavior and failing to spay and neuter pets.
 Consequently many will end up being killed and also costing taxpayers millions.
 Studies show that over 50% of these homeless dogs and cats were not planned.
 The parents of unwanted puppies and kittens were all defenders of leaving their natural dog testicles and ovaries unaltered.
 So please be a responsible pet parent, and if it is safe for your dog, spay and neuter your dog, and adopt don’t shop.

 Dog Neutering and Spaying Conclusion

-Last time I checked dogs were domesticated.
-Meaning it is our responsibility to take care of their needs be it: health, behavior, nutrition, shelter, physical and physiological.
-Domesticated dogs are not pack animals and until this changes and they go back to living in the wild without the advent of human intervention, let’s do best by them and stop with the naturalist fallacy, appeal to emotion and other arguments that don’t hold water as to why we don’t want to do what’s in our pets’ best interests.
+Domesticated dogs are not pack animals, wolves or carnivores and until this changes and dogs go back to living in the wild without the advent of human intervention, let’s do best by them and thoughtfully weigh the risks and rewards of spay and neutering.
+In order to do this, we need to stop with arguments based on the naturalist fallacy, appeal to emotion, and other arguments that don’t help pets.
+We need to do what is in our pets’ best interests.